Quintuplet condensation in the skyrmionic insulator Cu2OSeO3 at ultrahigh magnetic fields: End Matter

-Table~\ref{tab:set} lists five sets of exchange parameters reported in the literature.
+\textit{Comparison between various exchange parameter sets--} Table~\ref{tab:set} lists five sets of exchange parameters reported in the literature.
 Table~\ref{tab:BcBs} gives the critical fields obtained from the $\tau$ model, the TMF model, QMC calculations, and the experiment.
 It also contains the TMF prediction for the zero-field ordering temperature $T_\mathrm{c}^{\text{TMF}}$.

 We note the following: i) The parameters of \cite{PhysRevLett.109.107203} underestimate all quantities appreciably. ii) The parameters of \cite{Tucker2016} overestimate $T_\mathrm{c}^{\text{TMF}}$, which is likely due to the much larger value of $\jooaf$ compared to {\it ab initio} estimates~\cite{Janson2014,PhysRevLett.109.107203}). iii) The parameters of \cite{Janson2014} overestimate both critical fields, since $\jsaf$ is overestimated~\cite{Ozerov2014}. iv) The parameter sets of \cite{Ozerov2014} and \cite{Portnichenko2016} give the same critical fields since these two sets differ only in the value of $\jsfm$ (the Cu(2)-Cu(2) coupling inside the Cu$_4$ clusters), which does not affect the critical fields (as the three Cu(2) spins form a triplet). v) $h_\mathrm{c}$ is consistently lower in the $\tau$ model compared to the TMF results (see main text).